JohnCho92/Merge-N-Linked-Lists/Merge-N-Sorted-Linked-Lists.md

 ---

-## Optimized Solution by Divide and Conquer
+## Optimized Approach by Divide and Conquer

 An optimized approach would be to: